Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 log_gpu_memory
 ^^^^^^^^^^^^^^
-Setting ``log_gpu_memory`` with the trainer flag is deprecated and will be removed in v1.7.
+Setting ``log_gpu_memory`` with the trainer flag is deprecated in v1.5 and will be removed in v1.7.
-Please monitor GPU stats with the ``DeviceStatsMonitor`` callback directly instead.
+Please monitor GPU stats with the :class:`~pytorch_lightning.callbacks.device_stats_monitor.DeviceStatsMonitor` callback directly instead.

 .. raw:: html